Luther Vandross Net Worth 2024

 • Luther Vandross is a(n) Singer, Songwriter, Record Producer

-• Which college/university did Luther Vandross go to?
-Luther Vandross went to William Howard Taft High School
+• Which school did Luther Vandross go to?
+Luther Vandross attended William Howard Taft High School

 FAQ